 Have you seen the hottest trend in interior door fashion?
 They’re called wall-mounted sliding doors, sometimes referred to as “barn doors,” and used in place of conventional swinging doors to help homeowners achieve a distinctive look and greater accessibility.

-Today’s wall-mounted sliding door hardware offers the easy-to-install and inexpensive cure for interior space issues by enabling homeowners to reclaim up to 14-square-feet of floor space, typically occupied by conventional swing in doors.
-After all, one thing most people have in common is the need for more space in their home.
+Today’s wall-mounted sliding door hardware offers the easy-to-install and inexpensive cure for interior space issues by enabling homeowners to reclaim up to 14-square-feet of floor space, typically occupied by conventional in-swing doors.
+After all, one thing most people have in common is the need for more space in their homes.
 This is especially true for occupants who must constantly open and close doors in their “we-could-use-a-few-more-feet-in-here bedroom,” “close-the-door-just-to-wash-my-hands bathroom,” or “no-room-for-a-clothes-hamper laundry room.”

 Many of today’s popular interior barn door installations feature oversized doors mounted to slide open and close along the wall, and are often complete with crossbuck detailing or heavy metal ornamentation.
 These room entries hold more interest than the routine of the typical white swinging door.
 One reason is they are often taller, wider, or thicker than typical production swing doors.